jacklion710/Crash-Dummy/README.md

 - `/Resources` - Assets (SVGs, fonts, etc.)
 - `/JuceLibraryCode` - JUCE framework code

-## Development

-The plugin is built using JUCE framework and follows a standard audio plugin architecture:

-- `PluginProcessor` - Handles core functionality and state management
-- `PluginEditor` - Manages the UI and user interactions
-- `LookAndFeel` - Custom styling and theme implementation
-- `AboutComponent` - About window with links and information

 ## Credits

 Created by Jacob Leone (Jack.Lion)